Last Updated on March 25, 2022 by Bryony Clapperton

 If you don’t dive that isn’t a problem.
 There are hundreds of different options for snorkelling the reef and clear blue waters of the split.

 If you are backpacking Caye Caulker on a budget, you can do this for free providing you have your own equipment.

 If you travel with your own snorkel and mask you can head straight to the split and head out past the sandbanks or around the mangroves near the North Island.

-To head to the reef you can book one of the many Caye Caulker snorkeling packages available.
+To head to the reef you can book one of the many Caye Caulker snorkelling packages available.
 Like the Caye Caulker diving packages lunch is often included.

-My absolute favourite thing to do in this world is lay in the sun by the ocean.
+My absolute favourite thing to do in this world is laying in the sun by the ocean.
 The Split in Caye Caulker offers just that.